Ryuthns/MQTT-Project/Center Processing/Readme.md

 # GUI Application
 On this side, we will use tkinter which is a package in python for creating GUI.
-It's easy to use which will make coding much faster than using other programming languages.
+It's easy to use which will make coding much faster when compared to using other programming languages.

 # Save-file and Send-file